What Comes First: The Dream Or The Business?

 It’s important to have your dream in mind while building your business, but selling everything you own and moving to Thailand is not a plan.
 It’s foolish to think you’ll “figure it out” because while you might be super motivated/smart/qualified… you aren’t setting yourself up for the pinnacle of success.
 You want to be so successful that you can live anywhere- not just the cheap countries.

-Not to mention, finding work on Upwork or other menial jobs are extremely HARD to get.
+Not to mention, finding work on Upwork or other menial jobs are extremely hard to get.
 The competition for sub-par talent is hot!
 Tons of clients are looking for pay someone $100 to set up a Squarespace website.
-Or $$5 to write a blog post.
+Or $5 to write a blog post.
 But really.. is this the best use of your time?
-While you COULD travel the world (cheap countries only) on a $30,000 income, why would you want to?
-Don’t you want a thriving business based around your expertise?
+While you could travel the world (cheap countries only) on a $30,000 income, why would you want to?
+Don’t you want a thriving business based on your expertise?